 At a crossroads, I immersed myself in learning and studying about a wellness perspective.
 It’s terrific!
 It’s like filling the gas tank before the car runs out of gas, or changing the oil before the engine seizes.
 I used to think that going to the doctor for annual exams, getting flu shots and getting care when I was sick was the best way to health.
 Now I listen to my body, my highly tuned machine.
 Using a combination of functional medicine, chiropractic, nourishing myself with filtered water and healthy food, I feel great!

 3. Get out for a spin.
 Cars and bodies are made to be used.
 You know what happens to a car that sits neglected in a driveway.
 It will have a dead battery, flat tires, embedded dust and dirt, and eventually rust and cracked hoses.
 People are not so different.
 Sitting for too long results in stiffness, flexibility problems, back pain, tight hip flexors, and weak muscles (the heart is a muscle, by the way!).
 Get up, get moving and stretching.
-Cars can be sold or scrapped when they no longer work, but that’s not the way it works for cars.
+Cars can be sold or scrapped when they no longer work, but that’s not the way it works with humans.
 You get one body for the rest of your life.
 Take care of it, use it, challenge it, and keep it strong.
 Walk a little further every day, whatever that means for you.
 Take the stairs instead of the elevator.
 Take a walking break instead of a coffee break.
 Meet a friend for a hike instead of breakfast.
 Get outside, breathe in the fresh air.
 Work on your balance, because that’s a big key to staying mobile.

 Give your body the same kind of loving that a shining classic Thunderbird deserves.
 Maintain it well, use the best fuel and products, and for goodness’ sake, have fun using it.
 You’ve got one body, so treat it well.
 Let its strength and power take you for the ride of your life!